NukeBase

 // Text search with includes()

-console.log(response.data); // Users with "developer" in their bio
+console.log(response.data); // Posts with "JavaScript" in the title

 });